-Over the past 30 years, there have been a tremendous number of lawsuits involving dealers for the major tool companies: Snap-on Tools, Mac Tools, Matco Tools and, to a lesser extent Cornwell tools.
+Over the past 30 years, there have been a tremendous number of lawsuits involving dealers for the major tool companies.
 In the typical tool dealer arrangement, the dealer is the tool company’s customer and purchases tools for resale to the dealer’s customers who are typically mechanics or others that use high quality tools in their jobs.
 The dealer pays cash for the tools and generally sells them to the mechanic over time and with the mechanic making weekly payments.